ToMCCA-3: A realistic 3-body coalescence model: Coalescence approach for A = 3 nuclei

 \subsection{Generalized 3-body coalescence approach}

-In the following, we will derive the calculation of the coalescence probability for \lhThree.
+In the following, we will derive the calculation of the coalescence probability for an arbitrary $A=3$ (anti)(hyper)nucleus.
 This defines a generalized approach for 2 equal (nucleons) and one different (hyperon) particle.
-Under the assumption that the third particle is equal to the other two, the cases of \heThree and \hThree are derived.
-We consider two distinct approaches for hypertriton wave function calculations.
-The first employs the state-of-the-art hyperspherical harmonics (HH) approach~\cite{Kievsky:2008es,Marcucci:2020fip} to solve the three-body bound-state Schrödinger equation, utilizing model Gaussian p--$\Lambda$ potentials devised in Ref.~\cite{Garrido:2024pwi}.
-These potentials are constructed such to reproduce the low-energy scattering data as obtained from realistic hyperon-nucleon interactions devised within a chiral effective field theory framework~\cite{Petschauer:2020urh,Haidenbauer:2020uci,Haidenbauer:2023qhf}.
-These latter interactions are constrained by the available N--$\Lambda$ scattering data~\cite{Mihaylov2023Dec} and the latest femtoscopic measurements of the p--$\Lambda$ correlation function~\cite{Mihaylov2023Dec}.
-Although rather simple, with the inclusion of N--N--$\Lambda$ three-body potentials chosen to reproduce the hypertriton binding energy, these Gaussian potentials well decribe both p--$\Lambda$ and p--p--$\Lambda$ correlation functions~\cite{Garrido:2024pwi}.
-In addition to them, we have also considered the N--$\Lambda$ and N--N-$\Lambda$ potentials devised in Ref.~\cite{Bodmer:1984gc,Bodmer:1988en}.
-The precise form of the potentials and the HH method to compute the wave functions is dicussed in detail in Appendix~\ref{sec:hh}.
-The second approach is based on the work developed by Congleton et al.~\cite{Congleton_1992}, as motivated in Ref.~\cite{PhysRevC.103.014907}. \\ The Wigner density matrix for the system of $\mathrm{np}\Lambda$ appearing in Eq.~(\ref{eq:yeildEq2}) can be written as
+Under the assumption that the third particle is equal to the other two, the cases of \heThree and \hThree are recovered.
+The Wigner density matrix for the system of $\mathrm{np}\Lambda$ appearing in Eq.~(\ref{eq:yeildEq2}) can be written as

-where $ \sigma $ and $ \sigma' $ represent the femtoscopic source sizes for N--N pairs and N--$\Lambda $ pairs, respectively, and are assumed to be independent of each other.
-The values of $ \sigma $ and $ \sigma' $ are constrained by recent source size measurements and can be obtained from event generators, which are tuned to reproduce the experimental source size measurements; more details are discussed in the subsequent sections.
+where $ \sigma $ and $ \sigma' $ represent the femtoscopic source sizes for N--N pairs and e.g. N--$\Lambda $ pairs, respectively, and are assumed to be independent of each other.
+The values of $ \sigma $ and $ \sigma' $ are constrained by recent femtoscopic source size measurements in pp collisions~\cite{ALICE:2023sjd, Acharya2020Dec, pion-protonPaper} and can be obtained from event generators, which are tuned to reproduce the data; more details are discussed in the subsequent sections.
+Defining $ \tau = (\sigma / \sigma')^2 $ yields the following expressions for the Gaussian forms,